Thanos-M11/job-listing-typescript/README.md

 - Inherits the `Component` class
 - gets the template markup with id: `temp-job-item`
-- clones and comnfigures the element
+- clones and configures the element
 - adds new button components to act as filters

 #### `RenderHeader.ts`